 - Prepare diagnostic transport kits for distribution to health centers, clinics, hospitals, and physicians.

 - Prepare Sexually Transmitted Infection (STI) and Family Planning program related test supplies, including media for the MHD clinics.

-Quality Control Activities:
+Quality Control Activities

 - Perform maintenance and repair of instrumentation and document quality control activity per regulatory guidelines and MHDL standards.

-- Evaluate quality control results, document all appropriate information and corrective action, track and trend media and reagents performance, and assist in quality improvement activities at all MHD laboratory locations according to established protocol.
+- Evaluate quality control results, document all appropriate information and corrective action, track and trend media and reagents performance, and assist in quality improvement activities at all MHD laboratory locations according to established protocols.

 - Perform proficiency testing according to the same procedure as patient samples.